Social Activists and Public Advocates

 The Thomas Nattell papers document the life of a mental health worker and political activist active during the 1980s and 1990s in Albany, New York.
 He created and participated in organizations like the Albany Peace and Energy Council (APEC) and the Three Guys From Albany poetry troupe.
 He also acted as promoter and event coordinator for movie showings, poetry open mics and an annual 24-hour poetry reading alongside a coinciding international postcard art event.
 Nattell used poetry and other arts to advance world peace, anti-nuclear power and proliferation, and environmental issues.
 This collection contains videos of events, photographs, scrapbooks full of art and poetry mailed from around the world to Nattell, subject files with research on topics related to his professional work as well as his activism, poetry, correspondence, and clippings.

 The New York Civil Liberties Union (NYCLU) is the preeminent statewide organization dedicated to the protection and enhancement of individual civil liberties and civil rights in New York State.
 Founded in 1951, the NYCLU’s mission is to defend and uphold the basic rights and liberties articulated in the Bill of Rights and to advocate, litigate and educate for the protection of civil liberties.
 Through litigation, legal counsel, advocacy and legislative lobbying, the NYCLU has, among many issues, protected political freedom during the McCarthy era, argued against the constitutionality of the Vietnam War, created the first project focused on the rights of mentally disabled, and was the first civil liberties organization to advocate for reforming the foster care placement system.
 Over the last thirty years, the NYCLU has advocated for issues surrounding voting rights and censorship, fought to end gender discrimination and school segregation in New York State schools, and defended the separation of church and state.
 The collection consists of legal case files, administrative records and other archival materials.
-The collection is not processed and is currently closed, unless permission to access is granted in writing from the NYCLU Executive Director.
+The collection is being processed and is currently closed, unless permission to access is granted in writing from the NYCLU Executive Director.

 The New York StateWide Senior Action Council records document the issues faced by senior citizens in New York State over the course of almost three decades.
 The bulk of the records consist of subject files in the areas of health care, Medicare, and social security issues.
 In addition to topical material, these records document the fundraising activities of the organization and its various sub-groups.
 Notably included are publications issued by the organization, including the Sentinel newsletter (1992-1996) and the Senior Action newspaper (1977-1991).
 The bulk of the material, found in the subject files, is useful for documenting issues about which NYSSAC was active.
 NYSSAC's work with New York state legislators, as well as government and private agencies in advocating for seniors and social justice issues, and their outreach efforts in education and advocacy, are well documented throughout the collection.
 Records of the activities of Executive Directors Michael Burgess and Bonnie Ray are the most prominent in the collection.